KNnaobiV/PV_Data/readme.md

 ### SQL Database
 - Define the database connection parameters in `config.cfg`.
-- To collect data directly into an SQL database, follow the configuration steps and then run `vernay.scrape_all()`.
+- To collect data directly into an postgres database, follow the configuration steps and then run `vernay.scrape_all()`.

 ## Data Prediction Model